platzhersh/pacman-canvas/README.md

 changes
 ======

+*Version 0.75 - ??*
+* You can pause / resume the game by pressing SPACE
+* ESC is no longer used to pause / resume, but to go back to the main view
+* Game Menu only showing while game is paused
+* some css tweaks

 *Version 0.74 - 25.04.2013*
 * You can pause / resume the game by pressing ESC or clicking into canvas
 * Swipe Gestures using hammerjs